IoSR-Surrey/MASSEF/README.md

 1. by providing [`iosr.bss.mixture`](https://github.com/IoSR-Surrey/MatlabToolbox) objects and separation algorithms, or
 2. by providing estimate and true source wav files.

-If 1), the framework generates the mixture(s), calculates the ideal binary and ratio masks, provides the mixture(s) to the separation algorithm(s), and evaluates the outputs of the separation algorithm(s).
-The framework also evaluates: the ideal masks for the purposes of comparison, and any azimuth/elevation estimates returned by the algorithm.
-Use the `execute()` method to operate in this mode.
+If 1), the framework operates as described above.
+In addition, the framework can:
+ * evaluate localisation accuracy (if the algorithm performs localisation) of any azimuth/elevation estimates returned by the algorithm, and
+ * evaluate time-frequency mask accuracy (if the algorithm calculates one).
+Use the `MASSEF.execute()` method to operate in this mode.

 If 2), the framework evaluates only the supplied estimate(s) using signal-related metrics.
-Use the `evaluate()` method to operate in this mode.
+Use the `MASSEF.evaluate()` method to operate in this mode.

 The framework performs evaluations using a range of metrics, including SNR, [BSSeval and PEASS](http://bass-db.gforge.inria.fr/peass/), and [STOI](http://amtoolbox.sourceforge.net/amt-0.9.8/doc/models/taal2011.php).
-If the algorithm is intended to perform localisation, then this can also be evaluated.

 ## Requirements